01 of 07

 24, 25.
 Unfold the back layer to the left.

 26. Reverse fold the left side of the fold you just created.

-If the butterfly did not come out as the illustration, just give it another go.
-The culprit is usually that your folds are not as precise as you had hoped.
-Start again.
-It becomes easier with practice.
+If your butterfly did not come out like the illustration, just give it another go!
+The issue is usually that your folds are not as precise as you had hoped.
+Simply start again and remember that origami becomes easier with practice.